MALENIMURUGAN/Led-control-using-Arduino/README.md

 ## RESULT:
-Thus design and implementation of a system for LED control using an Arduino microcontroller and a push button is successfully executed.
+Thus designed and implemented a system for LED control using an Arduino microcontroller and a push button.